 This huge, primarily residential neighborhood south of Center City is divided up into several sections.
 Large pockets of it are historically Italian, and there are enough red gravy Italian-American restaurants in Philly to overfeed a person for life (that’s a good thing).
 Sandwich shops and pizzerias offering cheesesteaks, hoagies, and slices dot the neighborhood.
 Vietnamese pho shops and bakeries cluster along Washington Avenue, Cambodian restaurants are farther south, and Mexican eateries are scattered throughout the area.
 At the southern end of South Philly is where to find the sports stadiums — grab a dog or a thing of crab fries at the Linc or Citizens Bank Park.
 But most visitors venturing south of South Street in search of food and drink will find themselves in Bella Vista, Queen Village, or Passyunk Square.
 Within Passyunk Square is one of Philly’s hottest restaurant strips: East Passyunk Avenue, a diagonal stretch lined with restaurants and cute independent shops for about half a mile.
 Hit up Laurel for classy cocktails and dinner, or Fountain Porter for beers and a truly excellent $6 burger before sitting for a trendy Sicilian dinner at Irwin’s on the roof of Bok Building, an old school on South 9th Street.
 Other standouts include Perla, also a BYO restaurant, for modern Filipino fare, Le Virtù for Italian, Juana Tamale for excellent birria tacos, and Gabriella’s Vietnam for Vietnamese.
 Fish and chips are worth carrying out at British outpost Stargazy.

 The area of West Philadelphia (born and raised) just over the Schuylkill River from Center City is University City, home to the University of Pennsylvania and Drexel University — which means a lot of fast-casual eateries catering to the college crowd, including a food court with outposts of Goldie, Dizengoff, and the stellar pizza truck Pitruco.
 Also in University City, the bright, airy Walnut Street Cafe is a solid choice morning, noon, or night.
 Moving away from the river, the options get more diverse.
 Go for Ethiopian platters at Abyssinia, Laotian and Thai curries and rice dishes for takeout at Vientiane Cafe, or Senegalese-style fish and grilled chicken at Kilimandjaro.
-Fuel up with coffee (and a side of samosas) from Mina’s World.
+Get breakfast sandwiches with black-eyed pea scrapple at Honeysuckle Provisions.

 Philly’s Chinatown is relatively small for a major city, but it packs a lot in.
 Make your way through Chinese hand-pulled noodles at Nan Zhou, dumplings at Tom’s Dim Sum, Japanese ramen at Terakawa, Vietnamese spring rolls and tiki cocktails at Vietnam Restaurant, or Korean sundubu jjigae at Dae Bak inside food hall Chinatown Square.
 At a loss for where to go?
 Let the real experts guide you.